KPI Example

 To find the forecasted revenue for a given transaction, multiply its value by its probability of closing.

-Weighted vs. unweighted Pipeline Value: What to measure?
+Weighted vs. Unweighted Pipeline Value: What to measure?

 Because Weighted Pipeline Value is a descriptive statistic and not a quota, it reflects the deal-closing process rather than your specific goals.
 Thus, use this KPI to synthesize the accumulated data of your sales pipeline.